intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 io.latency is work conserving; so as long as everybody is meeting their latency target the controller doesn't do anything.
-Once a group starts missing its target it begins throttling any peer group that has a higher target than itself.
+Once a group starts missing its target it begins throttling any peer group that has a higher target than itself, as well as any peer group without a latency target.
+This throttling takes 2
-This throttling takes 2 forms:
+forms:

 - Queue depth throttling.
 This is the number of outstanding IO's a group is allowed to have.
 We will clamp down relatively quickly, starting at no limit